voschezang/drum-style-transfer/README.md

 ```
 There are a number of notebooks.
 Depending on your usecase you'll have to look at different notebooks.

 The folder `ableton` contains an [Ableton](https://www.ableton.com/en/) project that can be used to synthesize MIDI files (i.e. generate audiofiles).
+The project may display some errors about missing (fx-)plugins but these can be ingored.

 <br/>
 <hr/>